Dynamic and Static Operator Library Build

 │ └── ${vendor_name}

-│ └──${vendor_name}-targets.cmake // installation file, which defines the build targets ${vendor_name}::static and ${vendor_name}::shared for static and dynamic libraries, respectively.
-This helps developers use static and dynamic libraries and automatically handle library dependencies.
+│ └──${vendor_name}-targets.cmake // Installation file, which defines the build targets ${vendor_name}::static and ${vendor_name}::shared for static and dynamic libraries, respectively.
+This makes it easier to use the static and dynamic libraries and automatically handle library dependencies.

 │ ├── libcust_opapi.so // Dynamic operator library